influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 #### Use Telegraf

-Use Telegraf to quickly write data to {{< cloud-name >}}.
+Use Telegraf to quickly write data to {{< product-name >}}.
-Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your {{< cloud-name "short" >}} instance.
+Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your InfluxDB Cloud instance.

 For details, see [Automatically configure Telegraf](/influxdb/v2.0/write-data/no-code/use-telegraf/auto-config/) and [Manually update Telegraf configurations](/influxdb/v2.0/write-data/no-code/use-telegraf/manual-config/).